Catalina Bárcena

-Catalina Bárcena (10 December 1888 – 3 August 1978 was a leading Spanish theatre actress during the early decades of the twentieth century.
+Catalina Bárcena (10 December 1888 – 3 August 1978 was a Spanish theatre actress during the early decades of the twentieth century.
 With her partner, Gregorio Martínez Sierra, she worked on the creation of the pioneering Teatro de arte company at Madrid's Teatro Eslava between 1916 and 1926.
 She subsequently starred with several other high-profile theatre companies and also, during the 1930s, built a Hollywood career as a film actress.
 In parallel with her acting career she became something of a fashion icon.

 Life

 Catalina Bárcena was born in Cienfuegos on Cuba, the child of small-scale farmers who had emigrated from Spain.
-In 1898, backed by the United States of America, Cuba ceased to be a Spanish colony.
+In 1898, backed by the United States, Cuba ceased to be a Spanish colony.
 Around 1900 the family returned to their former home village of Santa María (Lebeña) in the mountains of northern Spain.

-When she was twenty she moved to Madrid where, helped by family contacts, she embarked on an acting career with the theatre company of María Guerrero, participating in a number of premiers including "El genio alegre" ("The cheerful genius" 1906) and "Amores y amoríos" (1908) by the Quintero brothers, as well as "La araña" ("The Spider" 1908) by Àngel Guimerà, "Las hijas del Cid" ("El Cid's daughters" 1908), "Doña María la Brava" (1909) and "En Flandes se ha puesto el sol" ("The sun has gone down in Flanders" 1910) - these last three by Eduardo Marquina.
-She was also in the cast for the premier performance of "La fuente amarga" ("The bitter fountain" 1910) by Manuel Linares Rivas.
+When she was twenty she moved to Madrid where, helped by family contacts, she embarked on an acting career with the theatre company of María Guerrero, participating in a number of premiers including El genio alegre (The cheerful genius; 1906) and Amores y amoríos (1908) by the Quintero brothers, as well as La araña (The Spider; 1908) by Àngel Guimerà, Las hijas del Cid (El Cid's daughters; 1908), Doña María la Brava (1909) and En Flandes se ha puesto el sol (The sun has gone down in Flanders; 1910) - these last three by Eduardo Marquina.
+She was also in the cast for the premier performance of La fuente amarga (The bitter fountain; 1910) by Manuel Linares Rivas.